Kiffhost/exalted-scripture-understanding/Charms/Lunar/Stamina/Berserker/Ravening Beast Excitement.md

   - None
 ---
 Great forces sent against the Lunar merely multiply her opportunities for carnage.
-The Lunar adds a non-Charm die to her Join Battle roll for each nontrivial enemy she faces, maximum (higher of Essence or 3).
-If she wins Join Battle, on her first turn, she ignores penalties from flurrying and can flurry an attack with a shapeshifting action.
+The Lunar adds a non-Charm die to her [[Join Battle]] roll for each nontrivial enemy she faces, maximum (higher of [[Essence]] or 3).
+If she wins [[Join Battle]], on her first turn, she ignores penalties from flurrying and can flurry an attack with a shapeshifting action.

 ## Archetype
-Lunars with predatory spirit shapes may learn this as a Wits Charm.
+Lunars with predatory spirit shapes may learn this as a [[Wits]] Charm.